Samsung P2: Related products

 The P2 clearly being its flagship product, Samsung has released a new version of the P2 with an additional port at the top to connect to an antenna and watch TV.
 It is called the P2 DMB or the YP-PB2, is slightly heavier, has a longer-lasting battery than the normal P2.
 Incorporating a DNle chip, the P2 DMB supports a higher quality screen with richer colors and crisper screens than the original.
 The P2 DMB comes in only black and white colors and 4 and 8 GB capacities.

 Updated Version

 Samsung P3 is an updated version of P2 shown in CES 2009 in Las Vegas.
 It features Haptic touch, animated screen saver and much brighter screen.
 Samsung also incorporates the DNSe 3.0 sound technology like the YP-Q1 Diamond.
 You can customize the main menu by being able to move around the icons.
 You can put them on multiple pages.

 The Samsung P3 was released in the U.S. in May, 2009.
 It was released in Korea in January, 2009.
-It will retail for $150(8GB), $200(16GB), and $300(32GB).
+It will retail for $150 (8 GB), $200 (16 GB), and $300 (32 GB).

 It supports many more video codecs including DIVX within an AVI container, in addition to H.264 video.
 The newest firmware, version 2.10 allows it support resolutions up to 800x600.